-Chocolate has had a long history as an preparedness item.
+Chocolate has had a long history as a preparedness item.
 As early as the 1400s, cacao beans were a highly valued bartering commodity.
 Chocolate currency meant if you had cacao beans you could trade them for just about anything you’d need like fresh meat or even a canoe.
 The Aztecs charged 1 cacao bean for 1 avocado.
 The lucrative history of chocolate has inspired many to stock up.
-A friend of a friend keeps a 5 gallon bucket full of M&Ms as backup currency just in case we ever get back to the bartering system.
+A friend of a friend keeps a 5-gallon bucket full of M&Ms as backup currency just in case we ever get back to the bartering system.
 If Jack can trade a cow for a hand full of beans (magic) just imagine what you could trade for a hand full of cacao beans (aka: food of the Gods).
 The beans in the picture below came from The Mayan Cacao Company in Cozumel.
 I went on an interactive tour in early 2016.
 This is where I first learned about the struggling cacao trees, inflated prices, and scarcity.

 Heat Resistant Chocolate Rations

 Another chocolate preparedness option, popular among survivalists, are Chocolate Rations.
 In 1937 the United States started making chocolate ration bars for soldiers during wartime.
 Chocolate ration bars are still used by the military today and are also used in emergency kits like the ones you’d find on life-rafts.
 These bars are loaded with vitamins, minerals, carbohydrates, and protein.
-What makes them special is they’re ability to not melt.
+What makes them special is their ability to not melt.
 They are designed to handle temperatures up to 120-degrees making them ideal for emergency kits, especially in vehicles.
 They start to go soft in high temperatures but keep their form whereas most chocolate protein bars start to melt around 86 degrees.

 Heat resistant chocolate bars have had many names over the years: D Ration, D Bar, Chocolate Ration, Tropical Bar, Desert Bar, Hooah Bar, and Military Chocolate.
 They now are more of a protein bar than a chocolate bar.
 One brand you can find on Amazon or at Costco is called Soldier Fuel Energy Bars.